fireundubh/pyro/README.md

 </Includes>
 ```

-Currently, directory includes are not supported.
+Currently, folder includes are not supported.

-### Supports anonymizing compiled scripts
+##### Notes

+* A temporary folder will be created and deleted at the `TempPath` specified in `pyro.ini`.
+* The compiled scripts and any arbitrary includes to be packaged will be copied there.
+* The folder will be removed if the procedure is successful.

+### Script Anonymization

 When a script is compiled, your system username and computer name are embedded in the binary header.
 This information can be revealed with a hex editor or decompiler.
 If your username is your real name, or you are concerned about targeted attacks using your system login, leaving this information intact can present security and/or privacy risks.